IntelLabs/CLNeRF/README.md

 To facilitate future research on continual NeRF, we provide the code to run different continual learning methods on different NeRF datasets (including WAT).

-Please consider giving us a star or cite our paper if you find it useful.
+Please give us a star or cite our paper if you find it useful.

 # Contact
 Please contact Zhipeng Cai (homepage: https://zhipengcai.github.io/, email: czptc2h@gmail.com) if you have questions, comments or want to collaborate on this repository to make it better.